Becoming an MSC-Teacher

 The Residentinal 6-day MSC Teacher Training

-MSC Teacher Training is an intensive, 6-day, residential program facilitated by a team of senior MSC teachers, including Chris Germer, who leads the first two sessions.
+The Residential Teacher Training is an intensive, 6-day, in-person course facilitated by a team of senior MSC teachers, including Chris Germer, who leads the first two sessions.
 The training is built around the eight weekly sessions of MSC with each half day dedicated to a condensed, experiential review of one of the sessions, followed by small group activities designed to give attendees opportunities to practice teaching, guiding and facilitating discussion in that session with the close consultation of one of the Teacher Trainers.
-In addition, the training includes short talks, group exercises, discussion, and periods of silence.
-Participants will be provided with the essential materials to teach MSC programs.
+In addition, the training includes short talks, group exercises, discussion and periods of silence.
+Participants will be provided with the essential materials to teach the standard 8-week MSC course.

 At the completion of the above mentioned is activities, participants should be able to: